The TMG Team

 Tina Waldron joined The Moss Group in 2012.
 In her role as a project director, Ms. Waldron provides leadership and expertise in areas such as evidence-based correctional practice, leadership development, gender-responsive practice, reentry, mental health, agency and facility assessments, and strategic planning.
 Prior to her work with TMG, Ms. Waldron served as the reentry and women’s services manager for the Missouri Department of Corrections (MDOC).
 In this role, she worked closely with representatives from MDOC, partnering state agencies, and community partners to research, plan, and evaluate Missouri’s Reentry Process (MRP).
 MRP strategies were designed to advance the ability of the system to assist offenders leaving prison in preparing to reenter and successfully re-integrate into the community with the ultimate goal of enhancing public safety throughout the state.
 She has also served as a program consultant with the Kansas Department of Corrections (KDOC) where she acted in a leadership role in implementing evidence-based practice in community corrections and provided oversight, technical guidance, and training to Community Corrections Act agencies across the state.
 Ms. Waldron has served as a research analyst at KDOC, is an advanced communication and motivational strategies master trainer, has published articles on state specific risk reduction and reentry, and has taught as an adjunct professor of psychology at Washburn University in Topeka, Kansas.
 She received her bachelor’s degree in Psychology and master’s degree in Clinical Psychology from Washburn University.

 Maggie Black joined The Moss Group in 2014 as a project coordinator, providing logistical assistance and supporting the execution of multiple projects.
-In 2015, Ms. Black was promoted to associate project manager and in 2017 to project manager, where she continues to manage and coordinate projects with both adult and juvenile agencies focused on PREA standards implementation and compliance, culture enhancement, staff training, audit readiness, gender-responsive strategies, and strategic planning.
+In 2015, Ms. Black was promoted to associate project manager, in 2017 to project manager, and in 2021 to senior project manager, where she continues to manage and coordinate projects with both adult and juvenile agencies focused on PREA standards implementation and compliance, culture enhancement, staff training, audit readiness, gender-responsive strategies, and strategic planning.
 She also serves on the TMG Volunteer Team.
 Notably, Ms. Black worked on gender-specific inmate orientation videos, provided support in leadership development trainings, provided on-site support during facility assessments, and assisted in curriculum development in the subjects of LGBTI, PREA, and gender responsiveness.
 Ms. Black formerly worked at the National Association of State Mental Health Program Directors and the National Center for Trauma Informed Care, working on a variety of projects to include mental health awareness and the reduction of seclusion and restraint.
 Ms. Black has a bachelor’s degree in Sociology from Manhattanville College.

 Deepa Shrestha joined The Moss Group in 2017 as a staff accountant.
 She has an accounting degree and is responsible for the daily processing accounts payable and receivable, payroll review, and for assisting the accounting manager with tasks as they arise.
 Ms. Shrestha works closely with the CFO, human resources department, and accounting manager to ensure that employees and consultants are paid timely and accurately.
 Her work contributes to the delivery of budget to actual reports and the production of financial statements.
 Before joining TMG, Ms. Shrestha worked as the primary accountant for a consulting firm in Virginia.
 Ms. Shrestha has Bachelor of Science in Accounting from Athens State University, AL.